Answers to Top Agile Interview Questions

-The testers (developers) ensure that the whole process of testing (development) is broken into small steps as possible, and just a small unit of code is tested (developed) in each of these steps.
-The team of testers (developers) consistently communicates the results of their work, and changes the short term strategy and even the development plan on the go, based on the results of agile testing.
-Agile methodology encourages flexible and rapid response to change, which should lead to better end results.
+Testers (developers) ensure that the whole process of testing (development) is broken down into as small steps as possible, and just a small unit of code is tested (developed) in each of these steps.
+The team of testers (developers) consistently communicates the results of their work and changes the short-term strategy and even the development plan on the go, based on the results of the agile testing.
+The agile methodology encourages a flexible and rapid response to change, which leads to better end results.

-Each day, at same time and same place (in front of the task board), the team meets to give updates about their tasks and tickets resolved for the day.
-This meeting addresses SCRUM’s three questions listed below.
+Each day, at a specific time and at a specific place (in front of the task board), the team meets to share updates about their tasks and tickets resolved for the day.
+This meeting addresses Scrum’s three questions listed below.

 - What have you completed since the last meeting?

 - What do you plan to complete by the next meeting?

 A release candidate is a build or version of software that can be released to production.
 Further, testing such as UAT may be performed on this version of the product.

 - Timeboxed task boards

 - TDD (test-driven development), continuous integration, regular code reviews, pair programming, continuous deployment and delivery, automated builds, etc.